YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 To use your AGH instance as the DNS server on your Apple device, you can generate an Apple 'Secure DNS profile'.
 **Note:** as a more tech-savvy alternative to this tutorial, you can use [Secure DNS profile creator](https://dns.notjakob.com/index.html).

-To do so, you first need to activate the DNS over HTTP/TLS/QUIC functionality using the YunoHost Webadmin.
-If you're reading this using the YunoHost interface, you should already be in the right page: just click the "AdGuard Home configuration" option at the top of this text, toggle on "Activate DNS over HTTP/TLS/QUIC?" then "Save".
-Else, open The YunoHost Webadmin and follow this path: `Applications → AdGuard Home → AdGuard Home configuration`

-Now that it's done, go to the [Setup Guide](https://__DOMAIN____PATH__#guide) page of your AdGuard Home instance, click the "DNS Privacy" option and scroll to the bottom.
+Make sure you have followed the instructions of the Preamble above, then go to the [Setup Guide](https://__DOMAIN____PATH__#guide) page of your AdGuard Home instance, click the "DNS Privacy" option and scroll to the bottom.

 - Hostname: keep it that way
 - HTTPS port: same, keep it that way